jump to content

 In case of emergency, call the National Emergency number: 112.
 If necessary, they will send an ambulance.

-Suppose you do not need an ambulance, are in Reykjavik vicinity, and have an urgent medical problem.
+Suppose you do not need an ambulance, are in the Reykjavik vicinity, and have an urgent medical problem.
 In that case, you can go straight to the emergency room (Bráðamóttaka) at Landspitali University Hospital in Fossvogur.
 It is open 24 hours a day.
 Telephone +354-525-1700.

 In case of the severe illness of a child, the emergency department at the Children's Hospital (Barnaspítali) at Landspítali.
 If a child has a medical emergency unrelated to illness, take them to the emergency room at Fossvogur.
 Telephone +354 543 1000.